 No longer being required to have a physical copy of a video game was a big change in the industry.
 Collectors started freaking out, but those who only cared about playing the games have been delighted.
 With that change, a list of high-profile websites that sell digital copies appeared, and their popularity only continues to grow.
 But how should you pick the best one?
 In our opinion, reputation precedes everything.
 If you find a much cheaper price on an unknown website, the key has likely been stolen.
-To reward developers for their hard work and allow them to continue making great games, you should stick to the best Steam alternatives we’ve chosen for you.

 Although initially best known to those that downloaded Fortnite, a popular Battle Royale game, Epic Games has blossomed into a giant.
 This is primarily because of their enticing offers – giving mainstream, often expensive games, absolutely free of charge.
 Although this happens every two weeks, it brought them a large influx of users.
 As it stands, Epic Games store sells the majority of AAA games for both PC, PlayStation, and Mac, and a lot of them are store-inclusive, such as Metro Exodus.
 Although the user interface isn’t as advanced as that of Steam, no one can deny that the concept of free stuff is alluring.